Astro-Sean/autophot/docs/source/autophot_instructions.rst

 **target_error_compute_multilocation_number** [ Type: *int* ]

-	Number of times to inject and recoved an artifical source with an initial magnitude eqaul to the measured target magnitude.
+	Number of times to inject and recoved an artifical source with an initial magnitude equal to the measured target magnitude.